Digital Finance SOS – Is Digital Retailing the Answer? Part 1: Is the Strong Preference for Automotive Dealership Financing Shifting?

 Understanding how consumers prefer to shop for vehicle financing options and adjusting your technology investments is key.
 Investing in digital retailing solutions to satisfy the 90% of shoppers to complete some of the ‘buying’ steps online is one way dealers are protecting and growing finance penetration.
 Think of it like this.
 With website based DR tools, transparency becomes a two-way street, forcing the consumer to be more transparent, giving up more of their personal information earlier in the process and shifting the online information advantage back towards the dealer.

 But are dealerships adopting these tools?
-What are those tools?
+What are these tools?
 Are they right for the job?
 What are the barriers to adoption and what are the results?

 Author: Pete Maclnnis